Do you need all that data to make informed decisions?

 Before ordering your business background you should first determine:

 - What is the purpose of the check?
 By figuring out the main reason for the background (i.e. due diligence vs. government regulations compliance), you can simply order only the specific record searches you need to make your decisions.

-- What is your search criteria?
-For instance, are you interested in only civil suits/ judgements or do want to also search for criminal records and tax liens?
+- What are your search criteria?
+For instance, are you interested in only civil suits/judgments or do want to also search for criminal records and tax liens?
 Are you interested in only finding government sanctions?

 - How far back do you want to search?
 Some states have restrictions on the use of old data depending on the purpose of the background check.

 Other deciding factors to limit the scope of your business background check:

 - Do you want to review active cases only, or do you want to also look at cases that are dismissed/ closed?

 - Do you want to search only felony convictions or do you want to search misdemeanor cases as well?